sebj/SwiftPM-Xcode-Project-Licenses/README.md

 ### Notes

-- If both options are specified, `-w` will be ignored
+- If both the project (`-p`) and workspace (`-w`) arguments are specified, then the workspace (`-w`) will be ignored

-- `libraryName` is the name of the repo and `name` is the name of the SPM Package as defined be the dependency in `Package.swift`

-- `text` field will be missing if a dependency does not provice a license file at the root of the repo

 ## Output Format

+- `libraryName` is the name of the repo and `name` is the name of the SPM Package as defined as defined in the dependency's `Package.swift`

+- `text` field will be missing if a dependency does not provide a license file at the root of the repo

 ```json
 {